The Childe: Casting

-In was reported in September 2021 that Kim Seon-ho was positively considering to join the film.
+It was reported in September 2021 that Kim Seon-ho was positively considering to join the film.
 On November 19, 2021, the casting of Kim, Seon-ho, Kim Kang-woo, Go A-ra and Kang Tae-joo was confirmed.
 Rookie actor Kang Tae-joo was cast to play Marco with audition ratio 1:1,980.

 Filming

 The first script reading was held on December 3, 2021 and filming began on December 10, 2021.
 The film's shooting location were in Jangseong, Gokseong, Jeju Island, and overseas.
 Kim Seon-ho departed for Thailand on March 31, 2022, for the shooting of the film.

 Release

 Domestic release

 Originally titled Sad Tropic on November 30, 2022, the movie distributor Next Entertainment World announced the new title as The Childe and shared that the featured film was planned to be released in 2023.
-On May 16, 2023 it was reported that the film will be released theatrically on June 21, 2023, in South Korea.
+On May 16, 2023, it was reported that the film will be released theatrically on June 21, 2023, in South Korea.